mattereppe/chelpers-plugin/README.md

-# stego-plugin
+# chelper-plugin

-Helper functions to process bit-oriented data.
+A plugin that add c-style operators to process bit-oriented data in zeek scripts.
 The plugin was developed to support <A href="https://github.com/mattereppe/zeek-stego">zeek-stego</A>, but it is rather general and could be used for other projects.

 ## cpow(base, exp)